Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ## Forward Propagation
 Forward Propagation, also known as the training step is the process of using the y=mx+b form before the activation function, then comparing the output with the desired output and getting the error.

-## The Hidden layer
-The Hidden Layer is the layer between the input and output nodes that takes in a set of weighted inputs and produces a weighted sum that is passed to the output nodes.

 ## Different Data Set types
 * Training Data: The data that the model uses to learn, improve, and "train" from
 * validation Data: An unbiased data set used to fine tune the model's hyperparameters